Skip to main content

 A Test Plan is a formal declaration of the approach, objectives, scope, and overall strategy for verifying the new or modified behaviors of a given software product.
 Platform recommends that product stakeholders consider the potential impact to existing features of the product as well as the likelihood that the features of a product will be affected when creating a test plan.
 Product teams should execute their test plan and track their results.

 Example: You can create a Test Plan under the Test Runs & Results tab of TestRail.
-For an example test plan, see the Cross-Browser Search test plan.
+For an example test plan, see the Cross-Browser Search test plan (TestRail account required).

 Note: VFS Teams not using TestRail are still expected to share a Test Plan at the Collaboration Cycle Staging Review.